SimVLM: Simple Visual Language Model Pretraining with Weak Supervision

 On the other hand, multiple cross-modality loss functions have been proposed as part of the training objectives, for example image-text matching \citep{tan-bansal-2019-lxmert,jiasen2019vilbert,xu-etal-2021-e2e}, masked region classification/feature regression \citep{tan-bansal-2019-lxmert,chen2020uniter}, object attribute prediction \citep{xu-etal-2021-e2e}, contrastive loss \citep{li2020oscar,li-etal-2021-unimo}, word-region alignment \citep{chen2020uniter} word-patch alignment \citep{kim2021vilt}.
 They are often mixed with other objectives including image caption generation and masked language modeling to form compound pre-training losses.
 This creates the challenge of balancing among different losses and datasets, and thus complicates the optimization procedure.

 Our work by contrast, follows a minimalist approach that takes raw image inputs and makes use of only the language modeling loss, without resorting to auxiliary models like faster R-CNN for image region detection.
-Motivated by recent works \citep{radford2021learning,ramesh2021zero,jia2021scaling} that illustrate zero-shot learning in certain image-text tasks, we train our model using large-scale weakly labeled data only.
-As we will detail in follow-up sections, such a simple setup is sufficiently effective and reaches state-of-the-art results on multiple downstream tasks.
+Motivated by recent works \citep{radford2021learning,ramesh2021zero,jia2021scaling,tsimpoukelli2021multimodal} that illustrate zero-shot learning in certain image-text tasks, we train our model using large-scale weakly labeled data only.
+While concurrent work \citep{shen2021much} has explored building on top of models pretrained with such dataset, we focus on pretraining from scratch to explore the limit of generative VLP.